Callback

 model.cb_exit()

 To use the callback function, we need to call model.set_callback(cb) to pass the callback function to the optimizer.
-For COPT, model.set_callback needs an additional argument where to specify the context where the callback function is invoked.
+For COPT and Xpress, model.set_callback needs an additional argument where to specify the context where the callback function is invoked.
 For Gurobi, the where argument is not needed.

 model_gurobi = gurobi.Model()